Multics > About

 description VARCHAR(255), -- TITLE attribute

 Execute make to regenerate the page.
 The source file multics.htmx generates a shell script pack-slider.sh and executes it.
-This script invokes ImageMagick convert to generate a packed sprite file. multics.htmx uses *sqlloop to generate a CSS class definition for each sprite that picks out the photo, and also generates an LI element for each sliding photo that references the CSS class.
+This script invokes the ImageMagick command magick to generate a packed sprite file. multics.htmx uses *sqlloop to generate a CSS class definition for each sprite that picks out the photo, and also generates an LI element for each sliding photo that references the CSS class.
 The LI elements contain captions from the SQL table that may refer to totals (such as number of Multicians) determined at compile time.
 The generated multics.html contains a UL element containing these LI elements. multics.htmx also invokes EasySlider, adapted from http://cssglobe.com/easy-slider-17-numeric-navigation-jquery-slider/, which displays one picture at a time from the UL, with a caption overlaid on it.
 If a visitor clicks on the picture, their browser takes them to the target page.

 3.2 Adding or Updating a Multician's Entry in multicians.html